caducus/devQuest/README.md

 ## Other Notes and Reminders
 * When a user puts in the wrong name and password, put some sort of notification on the screen.
-* Fix app.js so that functions only make a single API call, and edit the rest of the information locally.

 ## References
 Resources for this site and game were taken from the following: